-Save Money by Increasing Attic Insulation in Birmingham
+Save Money with Attic Insulation Installation in Birmingham

 Having the right amount of insulation in your attic can make your Birmingham home cozier throughout the year.
 Better energy efficiency could also help you save money on utility bills.

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. don’t have enough insulation.
 If every home in the country was suitably insulated to current building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 Does My Home Have Enough Attic Insulation?

 You can assess existing insulation to determine if you have enough in your attic.
-If it’s less than 7” deep, your home is underinsulated.
+If it’s less than 7” deep, your Birmingham home is underinsulated.
 In Birmingham, 13-14” deep16-18” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Birmingham home.